wuhanstudio/adversarial-ros-driving/README.md

 #### Step 2: Train the model

-Once the data are collected, we can train a model that tracks the lane.
+Once the data is collected, we can train a model that tracks the lane.

 ```
 $ cd model